 Standard AI tools for IT work well in standard environments.
 The ceiling appears when:

 Your data is fragmented across systems.
-AI monitoring and security tools work best with clean access to all relevant data.
+AI monitoring and security tools work best with clean access to relevant data.
 If your logs are split between on-prem systems, legacy applications, and multiple cloud providers without a unified data layer, the AI’s visibility is limited and alert correlation suffers.

 When Custom AI Development Makes Financial Sense